 As seen from above, there are many heat pump maintenance tasks that can be performed by the homeowner.
-But there are also many more which should be done by the professional:
+But there is also more more which should be done by the professional:

 If you are not handy with the electrical work, talk to the technician.

 The above heat pump maintenance tips are the most common recommended by the manufacturers.
 The preventive maintenance is ensuring trouble-free heating/cooling operation and peak performance.
 In order to prevent the heat pump failure when you need it the most, pre-season maintenance (spring and fall) should be also considered – at least to have a piece of mind.
 If your heat pump is more than 10 years old, and it is under-performing, maybe it is time to start shopping for a new, more efficient one.

 Word of caution: According to the manufacturer’s guideline, any attempts at “do-it-yourself” repairs might void the remainder of the warranty.